Samosa with mint coriander Chutney

 1. The flour to ghee/oil ratio in the pastry dough is very important.
 So, it should be accurate.
 If you use ghee, melt it before measuring the quantity.

 3. If you wish to make a batch of samosas and fry them the other day, you can keep them in the fridge covered by a wet ( water squeezed out ) cotton cloth.
-Ensure that the samosas don’t stick to each other when you keep them in the refrigerator; the next day, when you pull them apart, the skin will come out, exposing the stuffing.
+Ensure that the samosas don’t stick to each other when you keep them in the refrigerator, or else, the next day, when you pull them apart, the skin will come out, exposing the stuffing.

 4. If you wish to make a batch and keep them in a freezer for later use, first keep them in the fridge ( the same way as mentioned above) for a few hours.
-Then cling wrap each samosa separately and then keep them all together in an airtight box in the freezer.
+Then, cling wrap each samosa separately and keep them all together in an airtight box in the freezer.

 About Ingredient sourcing in Germany: